mmore500/waves/blog/_posts/2021-04-30-2021-onboarding-checklist.md

 :soon:
 If you haven't marked your calendars for our first orientation meeting, be sure to do so!
-It will take place Monday, May 26 from noon to 5pm in the WAVES Zoom room.
+It will take place Monday, June 14 from noon to 5pm in the WAVES Zoom room.

+You can also pencil in other events listed on our [preliminary schedule]({{ site.baseurl }}/schedule.html).

 ![welcome!]({{ site.baseurl }}/assets/mmore500/gifcities-fishwelcome.gif){:style="width:100%;"}